 What Is Trachoma?

-Trachoma, an eye infection affecting both eyes, is the world’s leading cause of preventable blindness.
-According to the World Health Organization (WHO), trachoma is responsible for the visual impairment of 2.2 million people, of whom 1.2 million are irreversibly blind.
-Trachoma is caused by a bacterium called Chlamydia trachomatis.
+Trachoma is an eye infection affecting both eyes.
+It is the world’s leading cause of infectious blindness.
+A bacterium called Chlamydia trachomatis causes trachoma.
+According to the World Health Organization (WHO), trachoma has caused the visual impairment of 1.8 million people.
+Of those people, 450 thousand are irreversibly blind.

 Having one episode of trachoma rarely causes problems.
-It is thought that experiencing repeated infections is what leads to the scarring and blinding complications.
+Ophthalmologists think that repeated infections lead to the scarring and blinding complications.
 Generally, it takes years before trachoma can cause vision loss.

 Who is at risk for trachoma?

 Trachoma is rare in the United States and Europe.
-It is commonly found in developing nations where poverty, crowded living conditions and poor sanitation help spread the disease.
-It is very contagious and is spread by direct contact with someone infected with the bacteria or with contaminated objects, such as towels.
+It is commonly found in developing nations.
+Poverty, crowded living conditions, and poor sanitation help spread the disease.
+Most of the people infected are women and children.
+Trachoma is very contagious.
+It is spread by direct contact with: